Seasonal Allergies in Dogs

 • Crusts

-• Uncontrollable licking may happen anywhere on the body, although it usually starts on the paws.
+• Uncontrollable licking may occur anywhere on the body, although it typically begins on the paws.

-• The dog’s excessive licking of the skin causes the fur to get stained with saliva.
+• The dog’s excessive licking of the skin stains the fur with saliva.

 • Chewing/gnawing